Review of Mythbusters (2003)

 In episode 46, which is long after Joseph-Whitham’s departure, the hosts prove the slingshot concept isn’t feasible, in line with Savage’s bias (“tiny little”), but even reaching this conclusion, there are no comments on the reasons why people might spread such a lie about migrants.
 The obviously poor plausibility of the myth is one such reason.
 It makes the migrants appear cartoonish.
 The lie is told because it is dehumanizing.
 Simply proving it isn’t feasible will not matter to those who repeat the myth because it is racist, spectacular, or comical.
 Even when Joseph-Whitham did appear on the show, her analyses did not go that far, nor even as far as The Hero with a Thousand Faces (1949).

 Episode 207 has an even more extreme example.
 In it, Savage and Hyneman test the “myth” that one should not “bring a knife to a gunfight”.
 In reality, this is just a line from The Untouchables (1987).
 That fact is not mentioned, even though The Magnificent Seven (1960), True Grit (1969) and Blazing Saddles (1974) are all mentioned.
 Instead, the testers pretend that, in the words of the narrator, “Once upon a time in the West, cowboys were coached to never bring a knife to a gunfight.”
 Either they put no research or critical thinking into the “myth” or they knowingly lied to try a duel(!) of knife vs. pistol, despite being amateurs with both.
-The test useless, like the uncommonly lazy methods of the subsequent episode.
+The test is useless, like the uncommonly lazy methods of the subsequent episode.
 The lie is disgusting.

 The show does have researchers, but they lead a marginal life.
 When they’re seen at all, it’s usually not to convey their results.
 I sense a fear of being sued for royalties.
 It’s mainly when the immediate source of a myth is a poster on the show’s official Internet forum that the producers feel safe putting that fact in the script.
 Even then, the poster isn’t named.
-This is uncharitable and uselessly vague.
+This is uncharitable.
 When purportedly showing a physical letter from a fan in episode 168, co-host Hyneman pretends the signature—not shown—is illegible.
-The producers really go to bizarre lengths to avoid mentioning what is going on: half of episode 169 revolves around the aerodynamics of the Porsche 928, yet the make and model are never mentioned.
+The producers really go to bizarre lengths to avoid mentioning what is going on.
+Half of episode 169 revolves around the aerodynamics of the Porsche 928, yet the make and model are never mentioned.
 In a 2021-06-11 Youtube Q&A, Savage related an incident from the production of episode 44, where a producer banned the use of all legible newspapers as construction materials, again for fear of legal action, so the team had to buy newspapers in Chinese to build something out of newsprint.
 That is creepy.
 Even beyond the Postman angle, where television as a medium buries other values beneath amusement, the entire show is embedded in litigious US culture, never rising above it for the sake of knowledge.

 The hosts care so little about myths that in episode 267, Savage names the U-2 flight as his favourite, and Jamie similarly names a couple of stunts and builds, not any myths at all.
-With its alarmingly weak nominal concept, the show tries to survive on spectacle.
+With its weak nominal concept, the show survives on spectacle.
 Even in this respect, it works against itself and for the advertisers.
 The first handful of episodes at least cover their diverse topics in sequence, but starting with the cola segment of episode 8, topics are chopped up with teasers to drag viewers through the commercials, leading to boring recaps and breaking up the narratives.
 Episode 46 is the first full-episode treatment of a single “myth”, to good effect.

 Instead of adding substance in place of flow, the producers make the boring “V.O. guy” a character on the show, as evidenced by his “pausing” episode 88 to “make up” extra puns and drag the pace down further.
 Amazingly, even after Joseph-Witham and the build team are all gone, that narrator is still needlessly repeating information with poor alliteration.
 Studio scenes like the border slingshot exchange are awkwardly staged after the fact, and some editing tricks are used to make even the testing seem more spectacular than it is.
 Notice, for instance, the cuts in the finale of episode 144, masking a failure to set off an explosive charge at the right moment.
 Editors compulsively include host reactions to such explosions, and especially the exaggerated, often fake exultations of the build team.
 I’ve seen fan re-edits passed around, including some without the narrator, without bumpers etc., restoring the order of the “stories” and reaching two thirds of the original length.
 It’s a significant jump in quality.